mosip/mosip-utilities/openssl-regclient-1.1.1/README.md

 ## Kubernetes Job Configuration
 The YAML file configures a Kubernetes Job to run the create-signing-certs.sh script.
 It mounts a volume for storing certificates and sets up environment variables.
-The configuration was present in helm templates.
+The configuration was present in mosip-helm repo.

 ## Usage Instructions